First Nations Art

 Discover First Nations Art in Vancouver

-Museum-quality contemporary master carvings, basketry, glasswork, jewellery and more display the artists’ skill of embracing their heritage and pushing the boundaries of it at the same time.
-In addition to displaying artwork in a warm environment that encourages browsers as well as buyers, the two galleries (Gastown and Yaletown) host exhibitions, books signings and other events.
+Celebrating its 20th year, Coastal Peoples showcases museum-quality master carvings, basketry, glasswork, jewellery and more, in both traditional and contemporary style.
+Pieces display the artists’ skill in embracing their heritage while also pushing the boundaries.
+In addition to displaying artwork in a warm environment that encourages browsers as well as buyers, the Gastown-based gallery hosts exhibitions, books signings and other events.